 Social Media Myths, Debunked

 If you’ve stopped believing in ogres, orcs, and kissing frogs, maybe it’s also time to stop believing the social media myths that run rampant online.
-Given the stock many people place in these widespread misconceptions, we figured it’s time to showcase a few of our (least) favorites and bring you the truth.
-When executed wisely, social media can do wonders for your brand (especially if there are cute animal GIFs involved!).
-Simply show the following myths the door and rid them from your social strategies for good.
+Given the stock many people place in these widespread social media misconceptions, we figured it’s time to showcase a few of our (least) favorites and bring you the truth.
+It’s time to show the following myths to the door and rid them from your social strategies for good.

 By all means, research the various social networks.
 Look at the content you’re offering and pick the platforms that are best suited for engaging with your audience.
 If you’re not convinced, try an A/B test: Set up a page on various networks and give it a shot.
 But you may find that some of them really aren’t worth your time.